 Offshore Mutual Funds front load sales fee charged in accordance with share class - up to 2%.
+Domestic Mutual Funds: see prospectus for details.

 Structured Products - BBS and the corresponding issuer agree on pricing conditions for the specific issue.
 The fee could be a discount to the issue price or a separate fee payable by the issuer to BBS.
 Structured Notes - Markup / Markdown not to exceed 2.5% of the issue price.
 Minimum transaction amount: \$50,000.